Stewart Parvin

 Stewart Charles Reginald Parvin MVO (born September 1966) is a British fashion designer, best known for his couture gowns.

 Early life and education

 Stewart Parvin was born in September 1966, in Wokingham, Berkshire, to Dennis and Juliana V. Parvin nee Barker.
 He has a sister Amelia born 1971.
 He studied fashion at the Edinburgh College of Art.

 Career

 Parvin worked for the couturier Donald Campbell, before starting his own Stewart Parvin label in 1995.

 Parvin has been designing clothes for Queen Elizabeth II since 2007, and in March 2016, the Queen presented him with the Royal Victorian Order (RVO) whilst wearing a Parvin purple patterned day dress, specially designed for the occasion.

-Parvin designed Zara Tindall's ivory silk bridal gown for her 2011 wedding.